package57/Clunker/Clunker.md

 File In Records 15
 Open File elapsed time: 0.848
 ```
 As you can see, it's handy to say things in the same manner.
 From the Main program we see that user pierre did an open file action, and the driven program CF opened file objects.h and it was 334 bytes across 15 records.
 I can't comment on the elapsed time yet.
-There's CPU time and clock time and the uniots are unclear.
+There's CPU time and clock time and the units are unclear.
 No matter, we can treat them relatively.
 It a unit of something, a number.
 That's enough for me.

 There is plenty to play with here, if we can get it into some sort of format that is usefull.
 Let's create a new class called CLEditRP for 'report', in our project.
 It will add two files CLEditRP.cpp and CLEditRP.h.

 header file CLEditRP.h

 ```
 class CLEditRP
 {